Next: , Previous: , Up: Top [Contents][Index]

 m0 [option] [file]

-The ordering of options is not relevant.
+The ordering of options is not relevant unless the -O / --ordered-options is set.
 The files are processed in order of placement on the command line.

 2.2 Command line options